-We currently depend on the continued services and performance of our key personnel, including Benjamin Silbermann, Bill Ready and others.
-Mr. Silbermann's and Mr. Ready's employment, and the employment of our other key personnel, is at will, which means they may resign or be terminated for any reason at any time.
+We currently depend on the continued services and performance of our key personnel, including William Ready and others.
+Mr. Ready's employment, and the employment of our other key personnel, is at will, which means they may resign or be terminated for any reason at any time.
+Similarly, Mr. Silbermann is currently non-executive Chair of the Board and may resign at any time.
 In addition, much of our key technology and systems are custom-made for our business by our personnel.
 The loss of key personnel, including key members of management as well as our key engineering, design, marketing, sales and product development personnel, could disrupt our operations and harm our business.
 This risk is particularly heightened in an environment where companies, including us, slow down hiring or reduce their workforce and will continue to find ways to further reduce costs due to macroeconomic conditions.

-In addition, it is important to our business to attract and retain highly talented personnel, particularly engineers with expertise in computer vision, artificial intelligence and machine learning.
+In addition, it is important to our business to attract and retain highly talented personnel, particularly engineers with expertise in computer vision, Al and machine learning.
 We have found and may continue to find our recruiting and retention efforts more challenging because the marketplace for talent is highly competitive.
 The incentives provided by our stock option grants, restricted stock grants and restricted stock unit grants, or by other compensation and benefits arrangements, may not be effective to attract and retain employees, especially as a result of continued fluctuations in our stock price.
 We may also be required to enhance wages, benefits and non-equity incentives.
 If we are unable to meet employees and potential employees' expectations, we may experience difficulties attracting and retaining personnel.